-During the Reporting Year, we received no complaints or claims from our customers arising from quality issues in the work performed by either the Group or its sub-contractors, which in the view of the Directors was the result of effective quality control.
+During the Reporting Year, the Group did not receive any complaints or claims from customers arising from quality issues in the work performed by either the Group or its sub-contractors.
+The Directors believe that this is the result of effective quality control measures in place.